+Serious misbehaviour

-3.3 Serious misbehaviour is defined as:
+is defined as:

 - Repeated breaches of the school's expectations

+- Repeated breaches of the school's expectations

 - Any form of bullying

 - Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent)

 - Sexual harassment, meaning unwanted conduct of a sexual nature, such as:

 - Sexual comments

 - Sexual jokes or taunting

-- Physical behaviour upskirting, interfering with clothing
+- o Physical behaviour upskirting, interfering with clothing

 - Online sexual harassment such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content

 - Vandalism

 - o Theft

-- Fighting
+- o Fighting

-- Child on Child abuse
+- o Child on Child abuse

 - Smoking/vaping

-- o Racist, sexist, homophobic or discriminatory behaviour
+- Racist, sexist, homophobic or discriminatory behaviour

 - Possession of any prohibited items.
 These are:

 - Knives or weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

 - Tobacco and cigarette papers/ Vaping paraphernalia

 - Fireworks

 - Pornographic images

 - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the student)

-4. BULLYING
+4. Bullying